QilongZhang/srswiki/v2_CN_DeliveryHLS.md

         # @remark only used when on_hls_notify is config.
         # default: 64
         hls_nb_notify   64;
+        # whether wait keyframe to reap segment,
+        # if off, reap segment when duration exceed the fragment,
+        # if on, reap segment when duration exceed and got keyframe.
+        # default: on
+        hls_wait_keyframe       on;

         # on_hls, never config in here, should config in http_hooks.
         # for the hls http callback, @see http_hooks.on_hls of vhost hooks.callback.srs.com